rohithkilari3/india-cyber-crime-reporting-portal/README.md

 1. The Global Emergency Header (Sticky):

 Must feature a highly visible, persistent, tap-to-call "1930" helpline button styled like an emergency service, not a passive banner image.

-Include a prominent "Quick Exit" or "Leave Site Now" safety button that immediately redirects to a neutral site (like Google).

 2. Triage-First Homepage: